dzhavat/dzhavat.github.io/uses.md

 ### Uses

 I got inspired to create this page from a [post on DEV.to](https://dev.to/nickytonline/do-you-have-a-uses-page-5b82).
 I like the idea of sharing what’s in my toolbox as a front-end developer.
-First I wanted to share this in a blog post but I guess having it as a dedicated page works better.
+Initially I wanted to share that in a blog post but I guess having it as a dedicated page works better.
 Feel free to take whatever tools you like.
 I promise to not charge you anything.

 #### Editor